KWARC/GLIF/README.md

 Usage
 -----
-Note that the kernel will use the directory you open a notebook from as the source directory for GF commands.
-If you wish to permanently set your GF kernel source directory to a specific directory please use the configure script first:
+In case your GF shell binary isn't located in `/usr/bin/` use the configure script to tell the kernel where to find it.

     ./configure

-In case your GF shell binary isn't located in `/usr/bin/` you can also use it to tell the kernel where to find it.
 You're now ready to go and can start a Jupyter notebook with:

     jupyter notebook